jmyrberg/finscraper/README.md

 * [Continuing scraping from previous run](notebooks/continuing-scraping-from-previous-run.ipynb)

-## Development
+## Contributing

-Web scrapers break when the formatting of websites change, which may happen quite often **often**!
-Unfortunately, I can't promise being able to keep this repository always up-to-date, but you're always welcome to make a pull request, when a spider stops working.
-Thus, I encourage you to have a look at the spiders at [finscraper/scrapy_spiders -module](finscraper/scrapy_spiders) and modify the xpaths to correspond to the latest version of the website to be scraped.
+Web scrapers break when the formatting of websites change - **often**.
+Unfortunately, I can't make a promise to keep this repository up-to-date all by myself, and therefore I invite you to help when a spider stops working:

-At minimum, I hope that this repository will provide you some basic information on how you can build a spider on your own.
+1) Update the xpaths of a broken spider within the [finscraper/scrapy_spiders -module](finscraper/scrapy_spiders) to correspond to the latest version of the website to be scraped

+2) Create a pull request

 ---